nucypher/nucypher/docs/source/architecture/upgradeable_proxy_contracts.md

 * Contract - upgradeable contract, each version must have the same ordering of storage values.
 New versions of the contract can expand values, but must contain all the old values (containing values from dispatcher **first**).
-This contract is like a library because it's storage is not used.
+This contract is like a library because its storage is not used.
-If a client sends a request to the contract directly to it's deployed address without using the dispatcher, then the request may execute (without exception) using the wrong target address.
+If a client sends a request to the contract directly to its deployed address without using the dispatcher, then the request may execute (without exception) using the wrong target address.